-6. (1) The Board consists of- (a) at least eight, but not more than 12, members appointed by the Minister; and 5 (b) the chief executive officer as contemplated in section 16(5).
-(2) The members must be fit and proper persons to serve the best interests of the Republic, collectively possessing- (a) appropriate knowledge, experience and skills in the language practice, or (b) the following skills and expertise: 10 (i) Legal skills, experience and qualifications; (ii) public finance management skills, experience and qualifications; (iii) audit and risk management skills, experience and qualifications; and (iv) communication skills, experience and qualifications.
-15 ensure- (a) that historical imbalances are addressed; and (b) that a balance of interests is maintained between persons representing- (i) Umalusi; (ii) the Council for Higher Education; 20 (iii) the Pan South African Language Board; (iv) the South African Qualifications Authority; and (v) stakeholders in the language practice".
-(4) The Minister must, in consultation with the Board designate- 1 25 (b) one of the members as the deputy chairperson of the Board.
-(5) The Minister must, by notice in the Gazette and at least two national newspapers, nvite any interested party within the Republic to nominate candidates for appointment to the Board.
-20 (1) 30 (a) the nomination procedure; (b) the requirements for nominations; and (c) the closing date for the nominations.(7) The Minister must consider all nominations submitted in response to the notice, 35 anguage practitioners, to review all the nominations and make recommendations to the 33 Minister on the nominees.
-(8) The Minister must, within 90 days after the appointment of members in terms of subsection (1), inform the Cabinet and the Portfolio Committee of the names of the 40 (9) The Minister must cause the names of the persons appointed to the Board to be bublished in the Gazette and in at least two national newspapers, immediately after such persons have been notified, in writing, of their appointment to the Board.
-(10) This section applies, with the necessary changes, to the filling of a vacancy on the 45 (11) The Minister may dissolve the Board if he or she considers the Board to be disfunctional upon giving it a reasonable opportunity to make written representation on why it should not be dissolved.
+(2) The members must be fit and proper persons to serve the best interests of the Republic, collectively possessing- (a) appropriate knowledge, experience and skills in the language industry, and (b) the following skills and expertise: (i) Legal skills, experience and qualifications; (ii) public finance management skills, experience and qualifications; (iii) audit and risk management skills, experience and qualifications; and 5 (iv) communication skills, experience and qualifications.(3) In appointing the members contemplated in subsection (1), the Minister must ensure- 10 (a) that historic imbalances are addressed; and(b) that a balance of interests is maintained between persons representing- (i) the Department;(ii) the Department of Basic Education; (iii) the Department of Communications; 15 (v) the council for higher education; (iv) the Department of Justice and Constitutional Development; (v) the Pan South African Language Board; (vi) the South African Qualifications Authority; 20 (vii) tertiary institutions; and(viii) stakeholders in the language industry. -0 (4) The Minister must designate- (a) one of the members as the chairperson of the Board; and (b) one of the members as the deputy chairperson of the Board.
+25 (5) The member referred to in subsection 3(b)(i)- 25 (a) must facilitate liaison between the Minister and the Board; (b) must report to the Minister from time to time regarding matters which are considered relevant; and (c) may attend meetings of the Board and participate in discussions, but does not have the right to vote when a decision of the Board is being taken.
+30 (6) The Minister must, by notice in the Gazette , invite any interested party within the Republic to nominate candidates for appointment to the Board.
+(7) The invitation for nominations must specify- (a) the nomination procedure; 25 (b) the requirements for nominations; and 35 (c) the closing date for the nominations.
+(8) The Minister must consider all nominations submitted in response to the notice, and may appoint a selection panel consisting of senior departmental officials to review all the nominations and make recommendations to the Minister on the nominees.
+(9) The Minister must cause the names of the persons appointed to the Board to be published in the Gazette and in at least two newspapers circulating in the Republic, 40 immediately after such persons have been notified, in writing, of their appointment to the Board.
+(10) The Minister must, within two months after the appointment of members in terms 15 of subsection (1), inform the Cabinet and the Portfolio Committee of the names of the 45 appointed members including the term of their appointment.
+(11) This section applies, with the necessary changes, to the filling of a vacancy on the Board.
+Disqualification from membership of Board 50 6.
+A person is disqualified from being appointed to the Board or from remaining a member if he or she- (a) is or becomes an unrehabilitated insolvent;(b) is or has been declared by a competent court to be of unsound mind; (c) is directly or indirectly interested in any contract with the Council and fails to 55 declare his or her interest and the nature thereof in the manner required by this 55 Act; (d) is a person under curatorship; (e) has at any time been removed from an office of trust on account of misconduct involving theft or fraud; 60